Ireland's New Religious Movements

 —Prof. Brian Bocking founded the first non-confessional department of religious studies in Ireland.
 Previously Professor of the Study of Religions at the School of Oriental and African Studies in London, he is the author of many publications on Japanese religion, Buddhism and the Study of Religions, including The oracles of the three shrines, A popular dictionary of Shinto and Nagarjuna in China.

 “With its captivating chapters on (among other subjects) Irish Buddhism and Islam, Neo-paganism, New Age groups and a generic Celtic spirituality infusing other non-institutional religious expressions, the volume, edited by Olivia Cosgrove, Laurence Cox, Carmen Kuhling and Peter Mulholland, succeeds in filling in the tapestry of contemporary Irish religion.”

-The stand out chapters of the book take the reader to the people being studies.
-Butler's chapter on Irish Neo Paganism takes just this line, providing the reader with a well-informed description of the syncretistic dimentions of Irish Neo-Paganism.
+The stand-out chapters of the book take the reader to the people being studied.
+Butler’s chapter on Irish Neo Paganism takes just this line, providing the reader with a well-informed description of the syncretistic dimensions of Irish Neo-Paganism.
 Most importantly, it provides the reader the voices of those being studied which helps to locate the character of the religious phenomena. [...]

-''Taken together, the chapters illustrate relatively recent efforts by religious studies scholars to move away from universalizing theories about religion that are based primarilly in post-Famine institutional Catholicism and focused on theology."
-Mary Farrell Bednarowski, 'Feminist Collections: A Quarterley Review of Women's Studies Resources, 33:4 (2012), 1-6, p.
-2.
+“Taken together, the chapters illustrate relatively recent efforts by religious studies scholars to move away from universalizing theories about religion that are based primarily in post-Famine institutional Catholicism and focused on theology.”

 Price Uk Gbp: 49.99